Eddie Edwards (American football)

+Early life

-Edwards was born in Sumter, South Carolina and raised in Fort Pierce, Florida.
+Edwards was born in Sumter, South Carolina, and raised in Fort Pierce, Florida.
 He played high school football at Fort Pierce Central High School.

+College career

-He attended the University of Miami, where he was a consensus All-American defensive end.
+He attended the University of Miami, playing college football for the Miami Hurricanes, where he was a first-team All-American at defensive tackle.
 In 1976, he was awarded the Jack Harding Memorial Award as the most valuable player for the Hurricanes, as selected by coaches vote.

+Professional career

-Edwards was drafted in the first round of the 1977 NFL Draft, the third overall selection, by the Cincinnati Bengals.
-He played for the Bengals for 12 seasons from 1977 until his retirement in 1988.
-During that time, he recovered 17 fumbles and set a franchise record with 83.5 sacks.
-However, only 47.5 of those sacks are "official", as the NFL did not consider sacks an official statistic until 1982.
+Edwards was selected in the first round of the 1977 NFL draft, the third overall selection, by the Cincinnati Bengals.
+He played for the Bengals for 12 seasons from 1977 until his retirement in 1988, playing his first three seasons as a defensive tackle.
+During that time, he recovered 17 fumbles and set a franchise record with 84.5 sacks.
+However, only 47.5 of those sacks are official, as the NFL did not consider sacks an official statistic until 1982.
 His 47.5 official sacks remained a Bengals franchise record until Carlos Dunlap passed him in 2015.

+Honors

 Edwards was inducted into the University of Miami Sports Hall of Fame in 1989.